lchen463/Classical-MD-simulation/README.md

-# polymers
-DFT, MD and ML work
+DFT and MD work of polymers